eMarek/sort-numbers/README.md

 ### `yarn sort:big`

 This command prepares a list of 10000 powers (a^b) where a and b are random numbers between 100 and 10000 and then sorts them.
 It also measures how much time it takes for completion.
-It is quite fast since I took [logarithms](https://math.stackexchange.com/questions/2853930/comparing-powers) comparing powers approach.
+It is quite fast since I took [comparing powers with logarithms](https://math.stackexchange.com/questions/2853930/comparing-powers) approach.

 Example: